scipp/scipp/docs/getting-started/installation.rst

    Above, replace ``scipp.yml`` with the path to the download location you used to download the environment.
    Open the link printed by Jupyter in a browser if it does not open automatically.

-If you are new to scipp, continue reading with `Quick Start <quick-start.rst>`_ and `Data Structures <../user-guide/data-structures.rst>`_.
+If you are new to Scipp, continue reading with `Quick Start <quick-start.rst>`_ and `Data Structures <../user-guide/data-structures.rst>`_.

-If you have previously installed scipp with conda we nevertheless recommend creating a fresh environment rather than trying to ``conda update``.
+If you have previously installed Scipp with conda we nevertheless recommend creating a fresh environment rather than trying to ``conda update``.
 You may want to remove your old environment first, e.g.,

 .. code-block:: sh